citygml4j/citygml-tools/README.md

 in the above example are automatically resolved against `/data` by citygml-tools.
 If you mount your local directory at a different path inside the container, you must specify the full path to your input files, of course.

-Use the `-u` parameter to pass the username or UID of your current host's user to set the correct file permissions on generated files in the mounted directory.
+Use the optional `-u` parameter to pass the username or UID of your current host's user to set the correct file permissions on generated files in the mounted directory.

 ## Building